saucelabs/elemental-next/frontend/docs/non-updated-tips/16-take-screenshot-on-failure/javascript.md

 category: "reporting"
 language: javascript
 ---

+# How To Take A Screenshot on Failure

 ## Intro

 When your tests fail, which happens often, how do you capture the failure?